ACCA undertakes many checks and controls during the marking process to ensure that all exam results are accurate.

 The quality controls applied at each stage of the marking process ensure the integrity of ACCA's results data.
 However, ACCA recognises that students may sometimes feel that their results do not reflect their perceived performance in the exam.
 In response to this, you can request an administrative review of your results if you:

 The administrative review allows ACCA to ensure transparency and fairness, and is available for all qualifications that are assessed by session based exams.
-The administrative review is not a re-marking service.
-This is not available for ACCA examinations.

 This information will provide an indication as to where a good understanding of a topic area has been demonstrated, and should assist with revision in cases where students have failed an examination.